-I was happy to interview Adriaan van Rossum, who makes Simple Analytics, a privacy-focused analytics tool which doesn't track the personal data of people visiting your website.
-I use Simple Analytics for this site and so it was great to hear about how he learned to code with no degree, hacking his school exam system and taking on Google.
+Adriaan van Rossum makes Simple Analytics, an internet privacy alternative to Google Analytics.
+The advantage is it doesn't track website visitors and their personal data.
+I use Simple Analytics for this site!
+It was great to hear about how he learned to code with no degree, hacking his school exam system and taking on Google.

 So I love Simple Analytics!
 How exactly did you go about making it?

 I have been coding since I was 15 .
 It was the time where you could actually steal the clipboards of users of Internet Explorer and save it to your own database.
 As a developer you are more aware of what you can do with a browser than regular internet users.
 That’s also when I started to develop an interest in privacy.

 A year ago I was with my girlfriend in Tenerife, Spain.
 I was freelancing there remotely for a client.
 As you can’t work 8 hours straight you need some breaks and in those breaks I usually have lots of ideas on new products.
 This time I was rambling about the huge data collections Google has with their analytics scripts.